-Value of time (C54): An assumption about the value of a passenger's time spent waiting for a taxi, used to convert waiting times to dollar values.
-Putting a value on time is standard practice for cost/benefit analysis, and the dollar value is usually lower than the \$30 per hour proposed by the CIE; on the other hand, the Victorian Taxi Industry Inquiry used a value of \$60 per hour.
+Value of time (C54): An assumption about the value of a passenger's time spent waiting for a taxi is \$30, used to convert waiting times to dollar values.
+Putting a value on time is standard practice for cost/benefit analysis, and the dollar value is usually lower than the \$30 per; on the other hand, the Victorian Taxi Industry Inquiry used a value of \$60 per hour.